tankf33der/magnanimous-odd/README.md

 Lets check some hypothesis about searching for magnanimous numbers faster.

 ```
-All odds + last even.
+IDEA: All odds + last even.
 ```